Maharajah and the Sepoys

-Maharajah and the Sepoys, originally called Shatranj Diwana Shah and also known as the Mad King's Game and Maharajah chess, is a popular chess variant with different armies for White and Black.
+Maharajah and the Sepoys, originally called Shatranj Diwana Shah and also known as the Mad King's Game, Maharajah chess, or Sarvatobhadra "auspicious on all sides", is a popular chess variant with different armies for White and Black.
 It was first played in the 19th century in India.
 It is a solved game with a forced win for Black.

 Game rules

 Black has a full, standard chess army ("sepoys") in the usual position.
 White is limited to a single piece, the maharajah, which can move as either a queen or as a knight on White's turn (analogous to the amazon fairy chess piece).
 Black's goal is to checkmate the maharajah, while White's is to checkmate Black's king.
 There is no promotion.

 The asymmetry of the game pits movement flexibility and agility against greater force in numbers.
 By perfect play, Black always wins in this game, at least on an 8×8 board.
 According to Hans Bodlaender, "A carefully playing black player should be able to win.
 However, this is not always easy, and in many cases, when the white 'Maharaja' breaks through the lines of black, he has good chances to win."